Probate Q&A Series

 Detailed Answer

-When someone dies owning real estate in North Carolina, the state requires a formal process called probate before heirs can record a new deed and secure clear title.
-Probate creates a public record of the person authorized to handle the estate—known as the personal representative—and establishes legal authority to transfer or sell the property.
+When someone dies owning real estate in North Carolina, probate is often required before a personal representative can transfer or sell the property, but probate is not required in every case for heirs to hold title.
+Probate creates a public record of the person authorized to handle the estate—known as the personal representative—and establishes legal authority to transfer or sell the property when estate administration is needed.

 Why probate matters for real estate

 North Carolina law treats real property differently than personal property.
 Under N.C.
-Gen. Stat. § 28A-19-2 (Survival of action for goods and chattels; real property excluded), you cannot use the small estate affidavit to transfer land.
-Instead, you must appoint a personal representative through probate (see N.C.
+Gen. Stat. § 28A-15-1, a decedent’s real property generally passes directly to devisees or heirs at death, subject to the personal representative’s powers and to estate administration.
+Also, you cannot use the small estate affidavit to transfer land.
+Instead, if estate administration is needed, a personal representative is appointed through probate (see N.C.
 Gen. Stat. § 28A-13-1: Who may administer estates).

 Steps to clear title via probate

-1. File the will (if one exists) and a petition for probate in the clerk’s office of the county where the decedent lived.
+1. File the will (if one exists) and an application or petition for probate in the clerk’s office of the county where the decedent lived.

-2. The clerk issues Letters Testamentary (with a will) or Letters of Administration (intestate).
+2. The clerk issues Letters Testamentary (with a will) or Letters of Administration (intestate), if an estate is opened.

-3. The personal representative signs a new deed transferring the property to the heirs or buyers.
+3. The personal representative may sign a deed transferring the property to heirs or buyers when a fiduciary transfer is required or authorized.

-4. Record the deed in the register of deeds office.
-This creates a clear public chain of title.
+4. Record the deed in the register of deeds office if a deed is used.
+This helps create a clear public chain of title.

 Insurance and lender requirements